aleksaleks123/Game-of-Life-APT/README.md

 - param2 => mesh columns

 - param3 => number of parallel threads

+Each game state is visualised using the fmt prints.

 If the executable file is run without any parameters, the test for strong and weak scaling will start.